Chidananda Dasgupta: Writing about cinema

 Chidananda Das Gupta is best known as a film historian and film critic.
 He has written over 2000 articles on cinema in various periodicals.
-In 1957 he, along with Ray and others, started the Indian Film Quarterly.
+In 1957, he, Ray and others, started the Indian Film Quarterly.
 His contributions to the British film magazine Sight and Sound have permanent archival value.
 He has studied closely the work of his friend Satyajit Ray, and his 1980 book The Cinema of Satyajit Ray remains one of the definitive works on Ray.

 Awards

 In 2004 Chidananada Das Gupta was honoured at the Osian Film Festival, 2004, with a Lifetime Achievement Award for writing on cinema.

 Filmmaker

 Das Gupta directed as many as seven films, namely The Stuff of Steel (1969), The Dance of Shiva (1968), Portrait of a City (1961), Amodini (1994), Zaroorat Ki Purti (1979), Rakhto (1973) and Bilet Pherat (1972) Of these he composed only two.
 These are Bilet Pherat and Amodini, the latter starring both his daughter Aparna Sen and his granddaughter Konkona Sen Sharma.

 Amodini was made in 1996.
-It was a one-hour forty five minutes family comedy.
-Casting included Aparna Sen, Rachana Banerjee, Anusree Das and Pijush Ganguly, among others.
-A satirical Indian fairy tale, it is set in the perspective of 18th century, when traditional social customs were strictly enforced and complied.
+It was a one-hour forty-five-minute family comedy.
+Casting included Aparna Sen, Rachana Banerjee, Anusree Das, and Pijush Ganguly, among others.
+A satirical Indian fairy tale, it is set in the perspective of the 18th century, when traditional social customs were strictly enforced and complied with.
 The storyline is about the exploits of a pretty and spoiled daughter of a rajah (king) who is forced to become the bride of her 15-year-old Brahmin houseboy after the man she was supposed to marry jilts her on her wedding day.
-If she does not marry before sunset, something horrible will happen to her; therefore she must marry the servant boy.
-After the ceremony, the boy is exiled and the union remains unconsummated.
-Years pass and tragedy befalls the rajah who loses all his wealth.
-Suddenly the servant boy returns, only he is no longer a servant.
-Now he has become wealthy and powerful enough to take the rajah's position from him.
-Even though by then he has married another, his former bride begs him to take her in.
+If she does not marry before sunset, something horrible will happen to her; therefore, she must marry the servant boy.
+After the ceremony, the boy is exiled, and the union remains unconsummated.
+Years pass and tragedy befalls the rajah who has lost all his wealth.
+Suddenly the servant boy returns but is no longer a servant.
+Now, he has become wealthy and powerful enough to take the rajah's position from him.
+Even though he had married another by then, his former bride begged him to take her in.